 |9:00 am – 9:45 am: Breakfast and Registration|

 |9:45am – 10:00am: Opening Prayer, Welcome, and Introduction|

 |10:00 am – 1045: am: Opening Remarks |

 “Science and the Catholic Faith” (Stephen Barr, President, Society of Catholic Scientists)

 |3:30pm: Closing Remarks and Prayer|

 Conference is FREE for high school students to attend.
 Adults accompanied by students will have their fee waived.

 *The Newman Forum will be responsible for abiding the COVID-19 precautions set in place by Mundelein Seminary, in order to utilize their space.
-Currently, that means mandatory masks indoors for unvaccinated participants.
 If these requirements change, we will notify all registrants as the event approaches.